 Fill the jar half way with the heavy cream.
 You want to have enough room to shake the cream to make the butter so don’t fill it up too high.

-Then, if you’re making salted butter, add a sake or two of salt to the heavy cream that’s in the jar.
+Then, if you’re making salted butter, add a shake or two of salt to the heavy cream that’s in the jar.

 Screw on the lid and it’s time to make butter.